roman-milk/roman-milk.github.io/annas-overnight.md

+===

- ****** Anna's Overnight ****** byJust_Plain_Bob© I was quiet as I looked up at the woman I loved more than life itself - the woman who had, by her own admission, been fucking around on me all these years.
+I was quiet as I looked up at the woman I loved more than life itself - the woman who had, by her own admission, been fucking around on me all these years.
 What could I say that would mean anything?
 Lamely I said, "When did it start?
 When did you start fucking around on me?"

  "The day we met lover.
 My step dad popped my cherry when I was thirteen and then he fucked me four times a day until my mother threw him out.
 I had my first gangbang at fourteen and when I was seventeen I fucked the whole basketball team, coaches and all, when they won the state championship.
 In college I was the sweetheart of half the fraternities on campus - you needed to get laid?
 Go see Anna, she'll help you out.
 Take some friends with you because she loves to fuck.
 When I graduated I knew I had to change my life style or I'd end up a diseased old hag so I applied for a job as a flight attendant.
 I figured the pilots would be married so there would be no romantic entanglements and they have yearly physicals so they would likely be disease free.
 If a pilot had a disease and got found out the airline would get rid of him.
 Hell, all of management flew before becoming management, they know what goes on out there and the last thing they would want is for disease to be passed among the crews.
 My very first trip the captain fucked me and I've been fucked on every trip since then.
 Captains, first officers, flight engineers and even some of the male flight attendants.
 On some occasions it was more than one of them at the same time.
 I love cock baby.
 I can't get enough!"